Intervue/Data-structures-algorithms-for-interviews/README.md

 - Binary search is very widely used.
 Can only be applied if the length of array is known and if array is sorted.
 - Sometimes, scanning once and searching and keeping additional variables for check can do the job.
 - In hashing the structure can vary as per requirements.
 It can store anything from sum to frequency to pointers.
 So decide the structure as per always.
+- For hash table take mod with the number of elements present.

 ### For Stacks & Queues: (methods that can be applied)
 - For a stack and queue for each implementation or algo its core functionalities should hold true everytime.